A Day in the Kitchen

 • Cook rice.

-• In bowl or measuring cup, combine oyster sauce, soy sauce, mirin, honey, sesame oil, white pepper, and tapioca starch.
+• In bowl or measuring cup, combine oyster sauce, soy sauce, Chinese cooking wine, honey, sesame oil, white pepper, and tapioca starch.
 Mix well and set aside.

-• In a large frying pan over medium heat, add 1-2 tbs light olive oil and fry onion and garlic until softened, about 1-2 minutes.
+• In a large frying pan over high heat, add 2 tablespoons neutral flavored oil and fry onion to soften, about 1 minute.

-• Add ground beef and cook through, breaking up the meat as you fry.
+• Add ground beef to the pan and cook through, breaking up the meat as you fry.

 • Once meat is cooked, add sauce to the frying pan and mix.

 • Divide meat and scoop meat over hot rice in a bowl.
-Top with poached or over-easy egg.
+Top with a fried egg, if desired.

-• Garnish with more chopped green onion and sesame seeds, if desired.
+• Garnish with more chopped green onions.
 Serve immediately.

 Notes